mrb/hob/README.md

 ## Hob: CRDT For Go

-Go implementations of data structures from <a href="http://hal.inria.fr/docs/00/55/55/88/PDF/techreport.pdf">A comprehensive study of Convergent and Commutative Replicated Data Types</a>
+Go implementations of data structures from <a href="http://hal.inria.fr/docs/00/55/55/88/PDF/techreport.pdf">A comprehensive study of Convergent and Commutative Replicated Data Types</a> Very alpha!

 ### Examples